 Hosting holiday guests can be overwhelming.
-By following these five tips you can save energy and money, while focusing on what really matters and enjoying the good things efficiency bring.
+By following these four tips you can save energy and money, while focusing on what really matters and enjoying the good things efficiency bring.

 Wait for your guest to arrive before adjusting the temperature.

 When hosting a gathering it’s a good idea to wait until the guests to arrive before adjusting the temperature.
 More bodies in one room also means more heat.
 Once guests start to arrive you can advantage of the natural heat and turn down your thermostat to help save on your energy bill.

 Plan your cooking.

 If possible, try to cook multiple items at once.
 This will cut down the amount of time you need to use your oven throughout the day and help you save energy.
 Also, remember to use your oven light rather than opening the door while cooking, constantly opening the oven door will lower the temperature inside and waste heat.